 Depression is a serious condition and if untreated, it can lead to other co-occurring conditions.
 Our skilled and caring team assesses each individual and provide treatment that fits their needs.

-Eye movement desensitization retraining or EMDR therapy is an interactive psychotherapy technique used to relieve psychological stress.
+Eye Movement Desensitization Reprocessing, or EMDR, therapy is an interactive psychotherapy technique used to relieve psychological stress.
 It is an especially effective treatment for trauma and post-traumatic stress disorder.

 During EMDR therapy sessions, you relive traumatic or triggering experiences in brief doses while the therapist directs your eye movements.
 This allows you to recall uncomfortable memories without having a strong psychological response.
 Over time, the impact of the memory is lessened and anxiety greatly reduced or eliminated.

 People who are struggling with traumatic memories and people who have PTSD are thought to benefit the most from EMDR.

 EMDR therapy is also being used to treat: